meteor/meteor/guide/source/prepare-meteor-3.0.md

 ```

-### Changes for packages that are client only
+### Changes for packages that are client-only

-If your package is client only, you don't need to worry about the async changes.
-You can just update your package to be compatible with Meteor 3.0 by adding the following line to your `package.js`:
+If your package is client-only, you don't need to worry about the async changes.
+You can update your package to be compatible with Meteor 3.0 by adding the following line to your `package.js`:

 ```js
 Package.onUse((api) => {